-Just how much are you supposed to be drink per day?
-You’ve probably heard of the 8 glasses of water rule, but in reality, it’s recommended that males drink 13 cups and women drink 9, on average, per day.
-For men, that’s about 6 regular-sized bottles of water, and for women it’s a little over 4.
+Just how much are you supposed to drink per day?
+You’ve probably heard of the eight glasses of water rule, but in reality, it’s recommended that males drink 13 cups and women drink 9, on average, per day.
+For men, that’s about six regular-sized bottles of water, and for women, it’s a little over 4.
 Of course, the amount of water you’re recommended to drink per day varies with several factors, including exercise, health, diet, climate, age, stress, travel, pregnancy, altitude, and work.

 If you’re reading this and thinking, I definitely need to drink more water, you’ve come to the right place.
 We’re here to tell you about the best drinking water apps and bottles - how they work and what they do.
 And, if you’re not into tech-y solutions, we’ve compiled a list of easy tricks for upping your H2O intake at the bottom.